djdeepak88/multi_agent_deep_reinforcement_learning_project/README.md

 ### Project Details

-As a part of **Udacity Deep Reinforcement Learning Nanodegree** course, this is the third project in which the goal was to develop a competetive MultiAgentRL (MARL) algorithm to do a task on a continous state and continous action space.
+ This goal was to develop a competetive MultiAgentRL (MARL) algorithm to do a task on a continous state and continous action space.
 I have used **Deep Deterministic Policy Gradient** method to solve this problem.
 I have used a shared replay buffer and two agents share the experiences as their observations are local.

 ##### Problem Definition